gost-dom/browser/docs/event-loop.md

 [^1]: There are tuning parameters for this behaviour; but not exposed.
 Please
-    submit an issue, if this you experience issues with this.
+    submit an issue if this you experience issues with this.

 [^2]: A recursive `setInterval` call with zero delay will trigger this
     behaviour, but shouldn't for the `Advance()` case: